Postdoctoral Research Experiences

 Charlee Bennett served as the associate lead from 2009 to 2011 in developing the Center for Advanced Thin Film Systems (CATS) laboratory at ORNL through the Postdoctoral Research Associate Program, managed by ORAU.

 Postdoctoral scientist Jay Gaillard investigates ways to improve energy storage and power delivery using supercapacitors as part of the Savannah River National Laboratory Postdoctoral Research Associate Program.

 Dr. Matthew Garcia serves as a DOE AAAS Science & Technology Policy Fellow in D.C. where he takes part in the Energy 101 initiative: an attempt to create and implement an introductory-level, interdisciplinary, undergraduate energy course in classrooms across the nation.

 Post-doctoral fellow Ilana Goldberg, in the U. S. Department of Homeland Security Transportation Security Laboratory Visiting Scientist Program, hopes to better understand the thermal properties of explosive mixtures to aid in stability predictions.

 Dr. Sivaram Harendra is working to enhance the efficiency of Integrated Pollutant Removal systems, which help decrease carbon dioxide emissions from fossil-fueled power plants, by reducing a power plant's water consumption.

-Dr. Angela Hartsock, a posdoctoral research associate at the National Energy Technology Laboratory is searching for ways to use microbes to treat contaminated water.
+Dr. Angela Hartsock, a postdoctoral research associate at the National Energy Technology Laboratory, is searching for ways to use microbes to treat contaminated water.